 Make a charitable donation

 If there’s one thing pretty clear from last year, it’s that social activism is going to have be stronger, better and much more fierce.
 I’m working hard to make things better for myself, but a big part of that is getting more actively involved with those organizations that matter.
-Donations of time, money and objects are going to go a lot further in 2017, so let’s do what we can.
+Donations of time, money and objects are going to go a lot further this year, so let’s do what we can.

 Go for a walk out in nature

 Is there anything more relaxing than just getting away from the world?
 I admit it’s a big part of why I travel these days—to simply escape my current reality.
 But recently I’ve discovered the ease and delight of simple getaways.
 There’s an overwhelming calmness from going out for a walk somewhere quiet, away from the city.
 I visited a desert last year in Argentina and I think it was the most relaxed I felt all year.
-In 2017: more nature!
+In the new year: more nature!